nbloomf/feivel/README.md

-# Read Me!
+# Feivel

-This is the source repository of Feivel, a simple templating language aimed at math teachers.
+This is the source repository of Feivel, a simple text-oriented templating language aimed at math teachers.
 Feivel is released as free software under the GNU General Public License version 3.

-The goal of Feivel is to allow users to easily write math homework problems (or other documents) using "random" data but whose difficulty we can precisely control.
+Feivel allows us to easily write documents with state -- author-defined variables -- with which we can perform basic operations that affect the document itself after a processing step.
 Think mailmerge plus spreadsheet formulas plus types plus immutable state.
-Feivel is intended to be used as part of a pipeline processing plain text and makes no assumptions about .
+Feivel is intended to be used as part of a pipeline processing plain text and makes no assumptions about whatever markup it is (or isn't) layered on top of.
+The on-label use of Feivel is to produce math problems using "random" data whose difficulty we can precisely control.
+As such, it has (basic!) built in support for some mathy data types like polynomials and matrices.

 As a boring example, here is a Feivel-flavored Fizz Buzz...